iterative/gatsby-theme-iterative/packages/example/content/docs/command-reference/import-url.md

 similar to using `dvc add` after downloading the data.
 This makes it possible to update the import later, if the data source has changed (see `dvc update`).

-> Note that data imported from external locaitons can be
+> Note that data imported from external locations can be
 > [pushed](/doc/command-reference/push) and
 > [pulled](/doc/command-reference/pull) to/from
 > [remote storage](/doc/command-reference/remote) normally (unlike for